 In brief, then, the market place has a built‐in mechanism for resolving dissatisfaction.
 It would work for babies just as well as it works for apples—if we allowed it to.
 But we don’t.
-Instead, we seem to lose sight of basic economic principles when we start thinking about adoption.
 “Babies are not commodities,” people say.
 They are human beings, who have rights that must be respected.
 They mustn’t be thought of or dealt with as though they were apples!

 Infants and apples are completely dissimilar with respect to political and moral values.
 But they are not dissimilar from an economic point of view.
 Both are subject to the laws of supply and demand.